 Reason to buy:

-• Smart TV with plenty of streaming services available
+• Android and iOS compatible for wireless casting, smart TV with plenty of streaming services available

 Reason to avoid:

-• Heaviest TV in our guide
+• Premium price, heaviest TV in our guide

-With the option of being wall-mounted, the smart television can be connected to the internet to access your favourite streaming services, including Disney+, Netflix, Now TV, iPlayer and more.
+With the option of being wall-mounted, the television can be connected to the internet to access your favourite streaming services, including Disney+, Netflix, Now TV, iPlayer and more.

 This is a model that is ideal for fans of Freesat too, as it comes with a built-in HD Freesat Satellite decoder, along with a DVB-T and DVB-T2 digital tuner.
 Its edge-to-edge display will allow you to make the most of its 1080p Full HD picture too.
 Another feature we like is that you can wirelessly cast photos, films and more from both Apple and Android phones.

 The Bluetooth-compatible motorhome TV also presents the option of connecting speakers or, if you want to enjoy your favourite programmes without disturbing the rest of the ‘van, wireless headphones.
+If you’d prefer it in a smaller size, it’s also available as a 21.5-inch model.

 Image: Amazon